ibm-cloud-docs/BlockStorage/managing-block-storage.md

 ### Viewing the list of authorized hosts from the SLCLI
 {: #viewauthhostSLCLI}

-To see the list of hosts, which are currently authorized to access the LUN, you can use the following command.
+To see the list of hosts, which are currently authorized to access the volume, you can use the following command.

 ```sh
 $ slcli block access-list --help